Frequently Asked Questions

 A. Children from 12 months to 4 years

 A. Infant/Toddler classes are either Monday/Wednesday or Tuesday/Thursday morning or afternoon.
-The Preschool class meets Monday-Thursday for half the day.
+The Preschool class meets Monday-Thursday for half the day either morning or afternoon.
 No full day class is offered

 Preschool class meets from 8:45 to 11:45